mcjmk/mcjmk/README.md

 # Hello! 👋
-I'm Python, algorithms and machine learning enthusiast ;)
+I'm a Fullstack Developer with an algorithmic and AI background.
+Huge fan of React, TailwindCSS, and Python.

 ## Technologies I'm Familiar With
 ### Backend and General-Purpose Languages: